(Get free painting tips and techniques sent straight to your inbox.)

 If you want to learn more about critiquing art you can get instant access to Barry’s 6 book eLibrary on Concept and Visual Music & Poetry here: Concept: Why You Need Both Visual Music and Visual Poetry To Make Your Work Stand Out

-If you want to actually assimilate these ideas into your own painting and build your skills one-by-one, join our Apprentice Program.
+If you want to actually assimilate these ideas into your own painting and build your skills one-by-one, join my online painting classes.